 Sue Matejtschuk, FCA

 Sue joined the board of trustees in 2008 having been one of Global Care’s original child sponsors and Global Care’s first accountant, over 35 years ago.
 She is a Chartered Accountant (FCA) and is a member of the finance sub-committee .Sue is an active member of Grange Baptist Church in Letchworth Garden City.
 Sue has visited our projects in Uganda, and along with her husband Paul has also visited Global Care’s project in Zambia as part of a volunteer team from her church.
 Sue and Paul have two grown-up children and several Global Care sponsored children in Uganda and Zambia.

 When not at her desk or acting out her role as her church’s hospitality co-ordinator, Sue loves to read, helps Paul on their allotment, and is an avid ‘compér’ and keen committee member of the London Competitor’s Club.

-Keith is a Baptist Minister serving in the North West of the UK.
-Having spent over 20 years in various ministry posts in and around Coventry, he accepted the free transfer to Merseyside to be Senior Minister of Maghull Baptist Church, a town north of Liverpool.
+Keith is a Baptist Minister serving in south London.
+Having spent over 20 years in various ministry posts in and around Coventry, he accepted the free transfer to Merseyside, serving at Maghull Baptist Church, a town north of Liverpool, before more recently moving to a ministry post in Earlsfield, in south west London..
 He gets excited over vision casting and asking awkward questions in meetings.
-His connection with Global Care started just after he gave his life to Christ, eventually becoming a Trustee four years ago.
+His connection with Global Care started just after he gave his life to Christ, eventually becoming a Trustee five years ago.